neo-project/docs/en-us/faq.md

 2. In the Assets drop-down list, select NEP-5.
 3. Click the desired asset to view its TXID in the details page that appears.

-**Why is it prompted that there is no object's private key in the wallet when withdrawing assets from a multi-party signature contract which requires a minimum signature of 3?**
+**Why is it prompted that there is no object's private key in the wallet when withdrawing assets from a multi-party signature contract?**

-After the private chain is set up, you need to make the same configurations in all four wallets, that is, add the multi-party signed addresses and then rebuild the wallet index.
+After the private chain is set up, you need to make the same configurations in all (n/2+1) wallets (n is the node number), that is, add the multi-party signed addresses and then rebuild the wallet index.

 ## Smart contract